ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 {:pre: .pre}

 # Asynchronous data processing using object storage and pub/sub messaging
 In this tutorial, you will learn how to use an Apache Kafka based messaging service to orchestrate long running workloads to applications running in a Kubernetes cluster.
+This pattern is used to decouple your application allowing greater control over scaling and performance. {{site.data.keyword.messagehub}} can be used to queue up the work to be done without impacting the producer applications, making it an ideal system for long-running tasks.

+{:shortdesc}

-You will simulate this using a file processing example.
+You will simulate this pattern using a file processing example.
 First create a UI application which will be used to upload files to object storage and generate messages indicating work to be done.
 Next, you will create a separate worker application which will asynchronously process the user uploaded files when it receives messages.

-{:shortdesc}

-This pattern is used to decouple your application allowing greater control over scaling and performance. {{site.data.keyword.messagehub}} can be used to queue up the work to be done without impacting the producer applications, making it an ideal system for long-running tasks.
-In this example, the UI application is written in Node.js and the worker application is written in Java highliting the flexibily of this pattern.
-Even though both applications are running in the same Kubernetes cluster in this example, either piece could have also been implemented as a Cloud Foundry application or serverless function.

 ## Services used
 {: #services}